tmaurice54/tns_embedded_training/Docs/debug_with_uart.md

 printf("%s\r\n", bufferToWrite);
 ```

 This code will rewrite the `fputc()` function wich is used by the `printf()` function.
 Now your prints are redirect to the UART2.
-You can then use a serial terminal such as putty and read the data print.
+You can then use a serial terminal such as putty and read the data printed.

 ## Print on serial terminal with UART (Rust version)